-The rising popularity of wearable internet devices has changed the way people access information on the web, and the process of eDiscovery is no exception to this impact.
+The rising popularity of wearable devices with internet access has changed the way people access that information.
+The processing of eDiscovery is no exception to this impact.
 According to Futuresource Consulting, a market analysis firm, 12.4 million wearable devices were shipped in Q3 of 2014, which is an increase of 40% from Q3 2013.
 This means that a new wave of smart watches, fitness bands, Google glasses, chip implants, smart devices, and more have emerged that eDiscovery services can now use to possibly collect information.
 With so many devices now accessing the internet, legal professionals and eDiscovery companies may now face new barriers to collecting data relevant to the litigation process.

 Barriers To eDiscovery